ArthurGareginyan/best-preloader/readme.txt

 == Changelog ==

+= 4.33 - Apr 9, 2019 =
+* Improvement: The options on the plugin settings page are better named, described, sorted and grouped.

 = 4.32 - Mar 31, 2019 =
 * Fix: Not all text strings have been prepared for translation.